Technology Stack

 | JavaScript | Core application logic and interactivity | ECMA International |

-| React | UI component library for game interfaces | Meta |
+| React | UI component rendering for generated games | Meta |

-| Tailwind | Utility-first CSS framework for styling | Tailwind Labs |
+| Tailwind | Utility-first CSS styling | Tailwind Labs |

 | PWA | Offline capabilities and mobile installation | W3C |